danbev/learning-iot/README.md

 This is called the resolution of the ADC.

-Lets say that we have sampled and stored a value is 2.5V, and that we have a 3-bit resolution:
+Lets say that we have sampled and stored a value of 2.5V, and that we have a 3-bit resolution:
 ```
   2.5V